chardos/motion_panel/README.md

 ## Tracking people
-A person is Mixpanel is defined by a distinct_id.
+A person in Mixpanel is defined by a distinct_id.
 You have the option to pass this as part of the options hash in every people method.
-A universally unique vendor string will be used if this key is ommitted.
+A universally unique vendor string will be used if this key is omitted.

 ###Set
 To track a user